 A drug commonly used to treat malaria, called chloroquine, functions to inhibit the final step of autophagy.
 Dr. Kimmelman and colleagues were able to display that chloroquine and its derivative, hydroxychloroquine, could block the growth of pancreatic cancer cells in a dish.
 Other cell types that do not depend on autophagy were unaffected by chloroquine treatment.
 Furthermore, the drug showed effectiveness in several mouse models that mimic the progression of human pancreatic cancer.
 These impressive laboratory results have led to at least two ongoing clinical trials in which chloroquine is being examined as a treatment for pancreatic cancer in human patients.
 Encouragingly, there are already significant data showing that chloroquine is safe for use in humans, and is an inexpensive drug.

 The Pancreatic Cancer Action Network encourages all patients to consider clinical trials when exploring treatment options.
-In order to assist interested patients in locating applicable clinical trial options, the organization’s Patient and Liaison Services (PALS) Associates conduct personalized clinical trial searches based on each patient’s specific diagnosis, treatment history, geographical location, and willingness to travel.
-PALS Associates use the Pancreatic Cancer Action Network’s comprehensive, up-to-date database of all IRB-approved pancreatic cancer-specific clinical trials taking place nationwide to locate potential trial options for the patient.
+In order to assist interested patients in locating applicable clinical trial options, the organization’s PanCAN Patient Services Case Managers conduct personalized clinical trial searches based on each patient’s specific diagnosis, treatment history, geographical location, and willingness to travel.
+Case Managers use the Pancreatic Cancer Action Network’s comprehensive, up-to-date database of all IRB-approved pancreatic cancer-specific clinical trials taking place nationwide to locate potential trial options for the patient.
 Patients are strongly encouraged to take trial information to their physicians for treatment advice.